 Even though Stories were originally the plan B of Instagram, they’re now considered a social media platform in their very own right.

-After all, your Stories provide another opportunity to get your content seen by your preferred audience.
+How come?
+Well, your Stories provide another opportunity to get your content seen by your preferred audience.
 You can also use hashtags, user tagging and geotagging in your Stories to expand your reach.

-In addition, there’s a rumour going around that Instagram likes it when you use their Story features (like questions, polls and GIFs) and will bump you up in the algorithm as a reward.
+Plus, there’s a rumour going around that Instagram likes it when you use their Story features (like questions, polls and GIFs) and will bump you up in the algorithm as a reward.

 Needless to say, you might want to take advantage of this!